On the independence of conditions in the linear mapping definition (revised): Introduction and preliminaries

+in the context of functions of real or complex variables is known as the Cauchy (functional) equation.
+So, additivity condition can be reasonable named the generalized Cauchy (functional) equation.
+In the theory of Cauchy equation naturally arises the question about properties of the Cauchy equation solutions.
+From this point of view, the question, \begin{quote} Does additivity imply homogeneity? \end{quote} get the interpretation, \begin{quote} Do the solutions of Cauchy equation have the homogeneity property? \end{quote}

+From the other hand, homogeneity condition arises in many contexts and, among them, in the context of ordinary differential equations theory.
+In this context the question whether homogeneity implies additivity appears as a question about properties of solutions of homogeneous ODE's.
+Problems about these properties are ordinary in the courses of ODE's.

+Transmission of these questions to the linear algebra reveals an interesting fact.
+In~\cite{Brad} is described one case in which students of a linear algebra class expressed the confidence that homogeneity implies additivity.
+My teaching practise shows that this is quite ordinary occurrence.
+The explanation of this phenomenon lies in the practise of teaching school mathematics.
+In this practice linear function --- that is the function of the form $y=ax+b$.
+At the same time the function of the form $y=kx$ is named homogeneous (linear function).
+By this reason, the word `homogeneous' in the mind of most students is associated with the functions of the form $y=kx$.
+Because these functions have the property of additivity, most students are sure that homogeneity (evidently to them!) implies additivity.
+This example already shows how important is to explicitly consider and express the interrelation between the two properties.

-In the light of previous remarks, the following problem arose: are the conditions (A) and (H) (in)dependent in theory $\Vcal(F)$?
-Despite the seeming simplicity of the problem, it remains somewhat unsolved.
-Traditionally, the question ``whether (A) implies (H)?'' is considered in the context of Cauchy equation theory, predominantly in the cases $F=\mathbb R$ or $\mathbb C$ under some additional assumptions like continuity (see, for example, \cite{Acz, Kuc, JMat}).
+Despite the seeming simplicity of the problem, it remained, until now, somewhat unsolved.
+As we already have said, traditionally, the question ``whether (A) implies (H)?'' is considered in the context of Cauchy equation theory, predominantly in the cases $F=\mathbb R$ or $\mathbb C$ under some additional assumptions like continuity (see, for example, \cite{Acz, Brad, Kuc, JMat}).
 The reverse question ordinarily arises in the context of ODE in exercises connected with the notion of homogeneous equation.

-Contrary to these works, we consider here the general case obtaining the following almost complete picture.
-Namely, in the case of prime $F$, and only in this case, additivity implies homogeneity, while homogeneity almost surely (excluding, maybe, only one concrete case) does not imply additivity.
+Contrary to these works, we consider here the general case of arbitrary field $F$ obtaining the following complete picture.
+Namely, in the case of prime $F$, and only in this case, additivity implies homogeneity, while homogeneity never imply additivity.

-Concretely, for the prime field $F$, (A) implies (H).
-For the non-prime field $F$, (A) not implies (H).
-For the fields of characteristic $\ne 2$, whether prime or non-prime, (H) not implies (A).
-So, for the prime field $F$, the conditions (A) and (H) are not independent.
-For the non-prime field of characteristic, not equal to 2, the conditions are independent.
-For the non-prime field of characteristic 2, the problem remains unsolved.
+In other words, \begin{itemize} \item for the prime field $F$, (A) implies (H); \item for the non-prime field $F$, (A) not implies (H); \item for every field, whether prime or non-prime, (H) not implies (A). \end{itemize} So, for the prime field $F$, the conditions (A) and (H) are dependent.
+For the non-prime field, they are independent.